kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/gradient_descent_newtons_methd_and_beyond.md

 $$

-Apparently, any convex combination of $\mathbf{G}_k^{DFP}$ and $\mathbf{G}_k^{DFGS}$ is a valid choice of $\mathbf{G}_k$ that is consistent with the quasi Newton condition or the secant condition, i.e.,
+Apparently, any convex combination of $\mathbf{G}_k^{DFP}$ and $\mathbf{G}_k^{DFGS}$ is a valid choice of $\mathbf{G}_k$ that is consistent with the quasi Newton condition or the secant condition, i.e.

 $$
   {\mathbf{G}_k=\alpha\mathbf{G}_k^{DFP}+(1-\alpha)\mathbf{G}_k^{DFGS},\ 0\leq\alpha\leq1.}